Towson-490/COSC490GUI/README.md

 ### Requirements
 - Node.js, to install packages required by our front-end GUI, powered by Electron
-- Python 3, used to write our tests and control Selenium WebDriver
+- Python3, used for packages, to write our tests and control Selenium WebDriver
 - Chrome, as the browser of choice to test Web-Apps
 - ChromeDriver, a tool provided by [google.com](https://sites.google.com/a/chromium.org/chromedriver/home "ChromeDriver Documentation"), used by Selenium WebDriver to control Chrome.